 Engineered quartz can tolerate moderately hot temperatures for brief periods of time.
 Prolonged exposure will result in discoloring or other types of damage.

 Please inform your customers that they should avoid direct contact between very hot pots and the engineered quartz surface.
 Excessive localized heat may damage the surface or cause hairline cracks to appear.
 We always require the use of an insulator/hot pad/trivet especially when using cooking units such as electric fry pans/woks/kettles.

 The durability and low maintenance of engineered quartz countertops are a perfect choice for busy households.
-As with any surface, however, they can be permanently damaged by exposure to strong chemicals and solvents that undermine its physical properties.
-Do not use products that contain trichloroethane or methylene chloride, such as paint removers or strippers.
+As with any surface, however, they can be permanently damaged by exposure to strong chemicals and solvents that undermine their physical properties.
+Do not use products that contain trichloroethane or methylene chlorides, such as paint removers or strippers.